wellplayed/ulol/README.md

 This phase consists of a two-round, best-of-5 single elimination tournament among the top 4 teams from each conference.
 Teams will be seeded based on their Regular Season record and Tiebreakers (if applicable).
 Side choice will begin with the higher-seeded team and alternate per game.

 ### 4.2.5 Campus Series Finals
 This phase consists of a two-round, best-of-5 single elimination tournament among the 4 winners from each Conference Championship.
 Side choice for the first game of each match will be determined by coin flip, then will alternate per game.
+Seeding will be done randomly.

 ## 4.3 Schedule